Tullow Oil finds itself over a barrel after ‘epic setback’

 And while sharp slumps of that magnitude are often overdone and followed by a rally of some sort, selling of Tullow continued this week.
 It reflects how investor confidence has finally been shot after a series of setbacks at the company this year.
 McDade and his team face a battle regaining trust.

-The trading update also saw Tullow Oil cut its oil production forecast and for the fourth time this year, this time due to persistent problems in its wells in Ghana in west Africa, the company’s historical focus, where its world-class Jubilee Field has experienced mechanical issues.
+The trading update also saw Tullow Oil cut its oil production forecast – for the fourth time this year – this time due to persistent problems in its wells in Ghana in west Africa, the company’s historical focus, where its world-class Jubilee Field has experienced mechanical issues.
 The neighbouring TEN field, which started production in 2016, has been the source of most of the downgrades, due to delays in the drilling of fresh wells.

 “Despite the significant share-price fall, the lack of visibility on Tullow’s forward strategy and risk of further negative revisions to Ghana production leads us to downgrade [the stock] to neutral,” said Michael Alsford, an analyst at Citigroup, who moved on Friday to pull his previous buy rating on the shares.